rongpenl/pydata-global-covid-visualization/README.md

-# pydata-global-covid-visualization
+# COVID-19 Visualizations, the Good, the Bad and the Malicious

-COVID-19 Visualizations, the Good, the Bad and the Malicious Visualization is supposed to convert data into more informative, digestible format so readers without too much analytical training can grasp the ideas or situations the data contains.
+Visualization is supposed to convert data into more informative, digestible format so readers without too much analytical training can grasp the ideas or situations the data contains.
 This is especially important during the age of crisis, like the COVID-19 pandemic.

 The talk contains 4 parts.